godotengine/godot-docs/development/cpp/custom_modules_in_cpp.rst

     src_list = ["summator.cpp", "other.cpp", "etc.cpp"]
     env.add_source_files(env.modules_sources, src_list)

-This allows for powerful possibilities using Python to contruct the file list using loops and logic statements.
+This allows for powerful possibilities using Python to construct the file list using loops and logic statements.
 Look at some of the other modules that ship with Godot by default for examples.